Nagaland Election 2023: JP Nadda releases BJP manifesto

 Feb 13, 2023 IST3 Min(s) Read

-BJP President JP Nadda released the party's election manifesto for the upcoming Nagaland assembly polls in Kohima today alongside Union Minister of State for Minority Affairs John Barla and Deputy Chief Minister Yanthungo Patton.
+"We have established peace in Nagaland and there is an 80 per cent reduction in violent incidents in the past 8 years.
+We have withdrawn the disturbed area tag from 15 police stations in seven districts.
+In the next five years, our motto will be 3Ps: Peace, Progress and Prosperity.
+Our efforts will be to focus on the creation of infrastructure to provide all-weather roads and others and at the same time try to create jobs and provide employment to the youths," Nadda was quoted as saying in a report in Deccan Herald.

-Polls for the Nagaland elections will be held on February 27.
-Votes will be counted on March 2.
+Some of the promises made in the manifesto come in response to demands raised by Eastern Nagaland People’s Organisation (ENPO), an organisation representing seven Naga tribes, which has been demanding a separate Frontier Nagaland state since 2010.
+ENPO withdrew their poll boycott after the Union Home Ministry offered an autonomous council for six eastern districts of Nagaland.

-BJP state president Temjen Imna Along, who received Nadda at the Dimapur Airport today, will be contesting from the Alongtaki assembly constituency.
-While in Nagaland, the BJP president also addressed a public meeting of the BJP-NDPP alliance in Kohima.
+Nagaland goes to polls on February 27 and counting will be held on March 2.

-Speaking at the manifesto's unveiling, Nadda congratulated the state of Nagaland for its growth and for being on a "path of peace, prosperity and development."
+BJP state president Temjen Imna Along, who received Nadda at the Dimapur Airport, will be contesting from the Alongtaki assembly constituency.

-"And again I'll say.
-Tell me any political party which has got to say that what they said, they did and what they did not say, they did.
-But we can say," Nadda said.
+Also read: Nagaland Assembly Elections: Where do BJP, NDPP, NPF and Congress stand — A SWOT analysis

 Check out our in-depth Market Coverage, Business News & get real-time Stock Market Updates on CNBC-TV18.
 Also, Watch our channels CNBC-TV18, CNBC Awaaz and CNBC Bajar Live on-the-go!